OpenCube-Technologies/opencube-docker/README.md

 ./run.sh start
 ```

 You may want to persist the /dev/shm size (shared memory) across reboots.
-To do this, you can edit `/etc/fstab`, please be very careful, as any mistakes in this file will cause your system to become unbootable.
+To do this, you can edit `/etc/fstab`, please be very careful, as any mistakes in this file will cause your system to become un-bootable.

 Simply add this to the bottom of the file on a new line.
 Be sure not to damage any other lines in the file.
 Adjust "64G" to whatever size you would like /dev/shm to be.